oracle/terraform-provider-oci/website/docs/r/golden_gate_connection.html.markdown

 * `connection_type` - The connection type.
 * `connection_url` - JDBC connection URL. e.g.: 'jdbc:snowflake://<account_name>.snowflakecomputing.com/?warehouse=<warehouse-name>&db=<db-name>'
 * `consumer_properties` - The base64 encoded content of the consumer.properties file.
+* `core_site_xml` - The base64 encoded content of the Hadoop Distributed File System configuration file (core-site.xml).
+It is not included in GET responses if the `view=COMPACT` query parameter is specified.
 * `database_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Autonomous Json Database.
 * `database_name` - The name of the database.
 * `db_system_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the database system being referenced.